The Safe Path Nearly Broke Me: A Journey of Rediscovery

 The Midlife Crisis That Wasn't Actually a Crisis

-I used to be so private — the kind of person who barely made friends with colleagues.
-But after what I jokingly call my "midlife crisis," something shifted.
-I'm not chasing popularity, followers, or numbers.
-I'm chasing connection.
-And if writing honestly helps even one person feel seen or less alone, then that's my pathway.
+I used to be so private—the kind of person who barely made friends with colleagues.
+But after what I jokingingly call my "midlife crisis," something shifted.
+I’m not chasing popularity, followers, or numbers.
+I’m chasing connection.
+If writing honestly helps even one person feel seen or less alone, then that’s my pathway.

 Why I'm Choosing Connection Over Perfection